patchshorts/cgodwin.io/src/posts/architecting-network-solutions-in-gcp.md

 Firewall rules control the flow of traffic over any network.
 In a VPC in GCP, you'll find firewall rules are part of the network.
 Traffic flowing into a network is called ingress, and traffic which exits the network is called egress.

-Respectively, firewall rules fall into the categories of controlling either ingressing or egressing traffic.
+Respectively, firewall rules fall into the categories of controlling either ingressive or egressing traffic.
 Implied firewall rules exist by default.
-The first one blocks all ingressing traffic and the second one allows all egressing traffic.
+The first one blocks all ingressive traffic and the second one allows all egressing traffic.
 These rules cannot be deleted and they aren't listed, they're implied.
 To override them you make other rules with a higher priority.
 If traffic enters or exits the network, its properties are matched to all the rules in order of priority.
 When a match occurs the rules are no longer processed.
-Therefore a higher priority rule allowing all HTTPS traffic into the network that matches an icoming packet will allow the packet and not move on to the lower priority implied rule that blocks all trafic.
+Therefore a higher priority rule allowing all HTTPS traffic into the network that matches an incoming packet will allow the packet and not move on to the lower priority implied rule that blocks all traffic.

 Rule priority is processed from low to high, low being 65535 and the highest being 0.
 The two implied rules have a priority of 65535.